AnthonyCxx/Notes-and-Writeups/Bash/variables-and-strings.md

 echo this is a ${string#some} #Echos 'this is a phrase'
 ```

+# Removing the End of a Variable Call
 Calling a variable in `{ }` with a `%` on the end and a a set of the final characters will remove them from the output
 ```bash
 `var=call